tyler232/TextEditor/README.md

 # TextEditor

 This is a minimalist, lightweight text editor designed for efficient text editing directly in the terminal.
-It supports creating, modifying, copy/cut/paste, and seamless file operations, it is perfect for developers, sysadmins, and anyone working in a command-line environment.
+It supports creating, modifying, copy/cut/paste, search, and seamless file operations, it is perfect for developers, sysadmins, and anyone working in a command-line environment.

 ## Installation